Kriskin-Fernandes/clock/README.md

-typing musical notes (A-G) and then % at the end plays the notes. you can combine notes inside brackets eg(ABC) to play them all at once typing a frequency in Hz and then % plays the frequency until the % is deleted typing a "/" opens the download directory on my laptop, but the path will be different for yours, so just avoid it or fix it.
+typing musical notes (A-G) and then % at the end plays the notes. you can combine notes inside brackets eg(ABC) to play them all at once typing a frequency in Hz and then % plays the frequency until the % is deleted typing a "/" opens the download directory on my laptop, but the path will be different for yours, so just avoid it or fix it. typing text and ending it with a "&" reverses the text in the input field the page doesnt have a calculator function because my browser already has one built in